Johor Corporation: Partnerships and innovations

-JLG has partnered with Sojitz Corporation on a three-year feasibility study for decarbonisation through hydrogen fuel in Johor.
+JLG also has partnered with Sojitz Corporation on a three-year feasibility study for decarbonisation through hydrogen fuel in Johor.
 This study aims to develop a sustainable hydrogen fuel supply chain from ammonia importation.

 Forward-thinking developments

 JLG is undertaking projects such as Ibrahim Technopolis (IBTEC) and the rejuvenation of Johor Bahru City Centre (IIBD).
 IBTEC is planned as a technological hub to support innovation and attract high-tech industries, while the IIBD project seeks to revitalize Johor Bahru’s urban core to enhance its role as a commercial and residential centre.

 Sustainability

 JCorp has developed a Sustainability Framework and established a Board of Sustainability Committee with the goal of achieving net-zero status by 2050 and to expedite its environmental, social, and governance (ESG) efforts.

 Yayasan Johor Corporation

 Yayasan JCorp is dedicated to executing the corporate social responsibility (CSR) initiatives of JCorp and its affiliated companies.
 Yayasan JCorp prioritises four key areas to enhance community quality of life: education; arts, culture, and heritage; environmental programmes; and community well-being.